Captain Ron: Cast

+Production

+The film was originally conceived as an ad-man-seeking-status story but was rewritten as a family-inherits-sailboat-and-seeks-adventure-in-the-Caribbean story upon Walt Disney Studios getting involved.
+Initially, Kurt Russell and Martin Short were cast in each other's roles before choosing to swap.
+Additionally, Chevy Chase was considered for the titular role before Short was cast.
+Much of the film was shot in and around Puerto Rico.

+The film was retitled twice before release.
+First it was titled Don't Rock the Boat, and then it was retitled On the Wanderer, before it was released as Captain Ron.

 Reception

 Box office

 The film grossed $22.5 million, against its budget of $24 million.

 Critical response

-The film premiered on September 18, 1992 to negative reviews from critics.
+The film premiered on September 18, 1992, to negative reviews from critics.
 It was panned for putting Russell in the comedic role and Short in the serious one, while others felt that Russell's fun performance as the irresponsible and sometimes unsympathetic yacht captain carried it through its flaws.
 It has a score of 26% on Rotten Tomatoes based on 23 reviews with an average rating of 4.3 out of 10.
-It has long, however, found a niche among sailors, and given the dearth of nautical comedies, had a resurgence of interest in the film during the mid-2010s.
+It has since found a niche among sailors, and given the dearth of nautical comedies, the film saw a resurgence of interest in the mid-2010s.
+In 2016, Tammy Kennon of USA Today referred to the film as a "sailing cult classic" and suggested that the film might contain "the most widely celebrated ketch in pop culture".

 Salisbury and Sisto were each nominated for a Young Artist Award.

+Noah Segan has cited the character of Captain Ron as an inspiration for his performance as Derol in the film Glass Onion: A Knives Out Mystery.